It’s time for a spring cleaning… on your social media profiles, that is.

 Serengetee

-Here’s another example of a simple but effective social media graphic, courtesy of Serengetee.
+Here’s another example of a simple but effective social media graphic, courtesy of Serengetee(opens in a new tab or window).
 Both the photo and the typography work together to create a casual, relaxed mood that suits the theme of the giveaway.
-The brand did some cross-platform promotion by posting its Instagram contest image on Twitter.
+The brand did some cross-platform promotion by posting its Instagram contest image on X (Twitter)(opens in a new tab or window).

 Magnolia Market